3dots/lesswrong/Code.md

 To open.

-To allow the death of others flow into you.
+To allow the death, pain and suffering of others to flow into you.

 To make you greater.
 And... to look at life in a different way.
 With even more compassion.